denialtorres/repo_hero/README.md

 from the GraphQL for Rails Developers book

-- next chapter -> 8.
-Authentication
+- next chapter -> 9.
+Preventing N+1 queries